Soft palate: Function

 The soft palate is moveable, consisting of muscle fibers sheathed in mucous membrane.
 It is responsible for closing off the nasal passages during the act of swallowing, and also for closing off the airway.
 During sneezing, it protects the nasal passage by diverting a portion of the excreted substance to the mouth.

 In humans, the uvula hangs from the end of the soft palate.
 Touching the uvula or the end of the soft palate evokes a strong gag reflex in most people.

 Speech

 A speech sound made with the middle part of the tongue (dorsum) touching the soft palate is known as a velar consonant.

 It is possible for the soft palate to retract and elevate during speech to separate the oral cavity (mouth) from the nasal cavity in order to produce the oral speech sounds.
-If this separation is incomplete, air escapes through the nose, causing speech to be perceived as nasal.
+When the soft palate is lowered, air can flow freely through the nasal cavity, thus producing the nasal speech sounds, such as [m], [n] and [ŋ].